chef/chef-web-docs/includes_packages/includes_packages_install_script_options.rst

 ..
 The contents of this file may be included in multiple topics (using the includes directive).
 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-In addition to the default install behavior, the |api omnitruck| install script supports the following options:
+In addition to the default install behavior, the |omnitruck| install script supports the following options:

 .. list-table::
    :widths: 150 450